snipsco/snips-nlu/docs/source/quickstart.rst

     nlu_engine = SnipsNLUEngine()

 Now that we have our engine object created, we need to feed it with our sample dataset.
-In general, this action will require some *machine learning* hence we will actually *fit* the engine:
+In general, this action will require some *machine learning*, so we will actually *fit* the engine:

 .. code-block:: python